-- (a) Where a DA involves a change of use, the parking rate for the new use is to be calculated as the difference between the parking rates required for both the present and proposed uses (under this Part). - (b) Council reserves the right to require the parking provision rate based on the total requirement for the use if, in its opinion, the DA involves a re-construction of the building. - (c) When calculating the provision of parking spaces or loading facilities, the following method is to be applied:

-- (i) the number of spaces for each use on the site is to be calculated separately; and - (ii) the total number of facilities or spaces to be provided is to be rounded to the nearest whole number, i.e. 2.15 spaces equals a requirement for 2 spaces and 2.50 spaces equals a requirement for 3 spaces. - (d) Car parking rates are provided in Table 3.
-Each parking zone is identified in the Parking Zone Map in Figure 7.
+- (a) Where a DA involves a change of use, the parking rate for the new use is to be calculated as the difference between the parking rates required for both the present and proposed uses (under this Part). - (b) Council reserves the right to require the parking provision rate based on the total requirement for the use if, in its opinion, the DA involves a re-construction of the building. - (c) When calculating the provision of parking spaces or loading facilities, the following method is to be applied: - (i) the number of spaces for each use on the site is to be calculated separately; and - (ii) the total number of facilities or spaces to be provided is to be rounded to the nearest whole number, i.e. 2.15 spaces equals a requirement for 2 spaces and 2.50 spaces equals a requirement for 3 spaces. - (d) Car parking rates are provided in Table 2.
+Each parking zone is identified in the Parking Zone Map in Figure 7. - (i) Variations to Parking Rates - Variations to the relevant parking standards will only be accepted where the applicant can demonstrate that the requirement cannot be reasonably achieved (provision of less than the standard); or that exceeding the standard is in the public interest.
+Matters that the Council may consider in assessing variations include, but are not limited to, any of the following as are relevant: - Particular site design requirements such as setbacks, landscaping, solar access and streetscape controls - Site and building constraints such as the physical and topographical nature of the site, - Impacts of any increased building bulk on the streetscape or adjoining land, including overshadowing and loss of views - Compliance with deep soil landscape area requirements (side and rear boundary setbacks) - Impacts of excavation, including land form, structural integrity of buildings and structures on adjoining land, and stability of land on the subject site and adjoining sites - Impacts from any increase in hard surface driveways and the building footprint on the availability of water permeable ground spaces.

+Variations to the car parking standards will only be supported where the applicant can demonstrate that the development is unlikely to create significant additional demand for on-street car parking in surrounding streets.

+When a development application seeks to vary the car parking provisions, the following priority is to be adopted:

+- 1. Residential parking

+- 2. Visitor parking

+- 3. Commercial parking (i.e. business, office, retail).

-Land Use Bondi Junction Parking Zone A Parking Zone B Parking Zone C
+Land Use Parking Zo one 1 Parking Zo ne 2

-Min Мах Min Мах Min Мах Min Max

-Multi Dwelling/Unit Housing and Shop

-Top Housing
+Medium density

+residential flat building

+(less than 20 dwellings)

+Studio 0.5 0.5

+1 bedroom 1 space per unit plus 1.0

+2 bedroom 1 space per (5 x 2 bedroom unit) plus 1.5

+3 bedroom + 1 space per (2 x 3 bedroom unit) or 2.0

+part thereo of

+Visitor 1 space per 5 units 1 space per 5 units

+High density residential

+flat building

+Studio 0.5 0.5

-1 Bedroom 0 0.6 0 0.6 0.4 0.8 0.5 1.0
+1 bedroom 0.6 1.0

-2 Bedroom 0 0.8 0 0.8 1.0 1.2 1.0 1.4

-3+ Bedroom 0 1.2 1.0 1.2 1.0 2.0 1.0 2.0
+2 bedroom 0.9 1.5

+3 bedroom + 1.4 2.0

+Visitor Visitor 1 space per 5 units 1 space per 5 units

+Minimum Maximum Minimum Maximum

-Business/ Office 0 0.66/ 100m 2 of GFA 0 1.0/ 100m 2 of GFA 0 1.0/ 100m 2 of GFA 0 1.0/ 100m 2 of GFA
+Business and office 0 0.66/100m 2 GFA 0 1.0/100m 2 GFA

+premises

-Retail 0 1.6/ 100m 2 of GFA 0 2.0/ 100m 2 of GFA 0 3.3/ 100m 2 of GFA 0 3.3/ 100m 2 of GFA
+Retail premises 0 2.0/100m 2 GFA 0 3.3/100m 2 GFA